robotpy/pyfrc/docs/testing.rst

 Tests that come with pyfrc
 ==========================

+.. note:: pyfrc's testing functionality has not yet been updated
+          to work with RobotPy 2020

 pyfrc comes with testing functions that can be used to test basic functionality of just about any robot, including running through a simulated practice match.